chronos2/chronos-tv-dev/README.md

-This repository contains source file of online TV application with program, written in Python and JavaScript.
+This repository contains source files of online TV application with program, written in Python and JavaScript.